Abdullah Shehab

 Dr. Gage is certified by the American Board of Internal Medicine in Internal Medicine, Cardiovascular Diseases, Interventional Cardiology and Critical Care Medicine.
 She is also board certified in Echocardiography.
 Dr. Gage is a Fellow of the American College of Cardiology and a member of the American Heart Association.
 Dr. Gage maintains both an Interventional Cardiology and a Cardiac Critical Care practice.
 She specializes in coronary artery disease, percutaneous coronary intervention, cardiogenic shock, appropriate revascularization strategies for cardiogenic shock, management of pulmonary embolism, cardiac critical care, and mechanical circulatory support.

-Anwar Al Zaaby
+Anwar Al Zaabi

 Consultant Cardiologist, Shaikh Khalifa General Hospital, Fujairah, United Arab Emirates

-Anwar Al Zaaby
+Anwar Al Zaabi

 Dr. Anwar obtained his medical degree from the College of Medicine and Health Sciences and completed his medical residency in Germany in the field of internal medicine Cardiology, where he obtained the Fachartz of Internal medicine and cardiology.
 Since joining Tawam Hospital in the summer of 2018 as a cardiology consultant, Dr. Anwar has participated in various quality projects and achieved remarkable milestones.
 Since 2021, Dr. Anwar has been deputizing the chair of Internal medicine as well as the head of Cardiology division at Tawam Hospital.
 His achievements include starting two unique services, Cardiometabolic and Cardio oncology, and leading the Internal Medicine Ground round for the past three years.
 As the Cardio Quality Champion and core faculty in the Internal Medicine residency program for the past three years, Dr. Anwar has played a crucial role in shaping the hospital's medical education and quality standards.
 Since May 2023 Dr. Anwar is acting the as CMO of Shaikh Khalifa hospital in Fujairah.